 - Pacing.
 Some dogs will walk or trot along a specific path in a fixed pattern when left alone.
 Some will pace around in circular patterns, while others walk back and forth in straight lines.

 👉 If a dog exhibits any of these anxious behaviors while in the presence of their owner, they likely aren’t caused by separation anxiety.
-General anxiety, on the other hand, is a possibility and can be treated with the help of your vet.
+On the other hand, general anxiety is a possibility and can be treated with the help of your vet.

 1. Rule out medical problems

-- Medications.
-There are a number of medications that can cause frequent urination and house soiling.
+There are also a number of medications that can cause frequent urination and house-soiling.
 For example, diuretics and steroids cause increased thirst.
 This leads to increased urination and can cause your pup to accidentally urinate in the house.
 If your dog takes any medications, please contact your veterinarian to find out whether or not they might be contributing to these problems.

+To do this, make sure your dog’s environment feels cozy to them.
+Whether they’re in a crate or have free reign of the recliner, set the thermostat to a comfortable temperature and outfit them with their favorite toys or treats.
 We recommend giving your dog a KONG® stuffed with something really tasty.
-A KONG toy is a nontoxic rubber toy with a hollow center that can be filled with treats your pup loves.
-It provides dogs with a healthy outlet for their natural desire to chew and lick.
-Try stuffing yours with low-fat cream cheese, spray cheese or low-fat peanut butter (be sure to avoid any containing xylitol), frozen banana and cottage cheese, or canned dog food and kibble.
+Try stuffing yours with low-fat cream cheese, spray cheese, or low-fat peanut butter (be sure to avoid any containing xylitol), frozen banana and cottage cheese, or canned dog food and kibble.
 You can even freeze them overnight for longer-lasting entertainment for your dog.

 👉 Be sure to remove these special toys as soon as you return home so that your dog only has access to them and the high-value treats inside when alone.
 Also, keep in mind that this approach will only work for mild cases of separation anxiety — highly anxious dogs typically won’t eat even the tastiest of treats when their owners aren’t home.